Medically reviewed by Jill Johnson, FNP

-We’ve all seen photos and videos of big, fluffy dogs and cats suddenly reduced to tiny, petite rodents by falling into pools or bathtubs.
+We’ve all seen photos and videos of big, fluffy dogs and cats suddenly reduced to much smaller versions of themselves after falling into a pool or bathtub.

-While it’s hilarious to see this happen harmlessly to an animal, for people, it can be a cause for concern to suddenly see your hair looking much thinner, far less voluminous and to see spaces in your scalp -- after going for a quick swim in the pool.
+While it’s hilarious to see this happen harmlessly to an animal, for people, it can be a real cause for concern to see your hair lose much of its perceived thickness and volume -- often with visible spaces in your scalp -- after going for a quick swim in the pool.

-Wet hair is great to cut in part because all that volume is reduced to easy-to-manage tendrils, making it easy for a stylist to cut and contour to your face.
+Wet hair is generally simple to cut, in part because all that volume is reduced to easy-to-manage tendrils, making it easy for a stylist to cut and contour to your face.

 But if you’ve ever gotten out of the shower and noticed your head looks a little less lush than its normal appearance, it’s important to remember that you’re not alone.

 Wet hair, simply, is matted down.
 “Matted down” is the common description for what happens when hair gets wet: the strands clump together, making it feel less voluminous and more compact.